cole-k/cyclegg/README.md

 **🚧 Here be dragons: research code ahead! 🚧**

+## A note to visitors from the future

+Today is April 07, 2024.
+The state of this repo is presently **chaotic**.
+The last commit was `a91eb7b` on Feburary 28, 2024.
+Especially during Feburary we made changes with little regard for the cleanliness or organization of code or repository.
+You may discover -- for example -- that there are feature flags which do nothing, code that is completely dead, or that this repository's name does not match the name we use in places that are not this repository.
+Please accept my apologies.

+Instead of cleaning up this repository, our plan is to do a rewrite of the messiest parts in a fresh repository.
+If you see this message and the rewrite is not clearly linked here, I advise that you look for it first before continuing!

+Best of luck,
+Cole

 ## Overview

 `cyclegg` is a fast theorem prover for equational reasoning powered by e-graphs.
 It